Admitted for Winter, Spring or Summer? Let's hear your plans.

-The following tool is for new undergraduates to let us know about their enrollment plans with OSU.
+The following tool is designed for admitted undergraduate freshman/first time students to let us know what their enrollment plans are.
 Doing so allows OSU to begin planning for new students each term.
-We encourage you to let us know your plans, even if you are not planning to attend OSU.

 So, let us know where you stand by choosing your status below.
 Are you planning to attend OSU?

 Please note that confirming your enrollment with a deposit (ATD) is only required for domestic, undergraduate students.
 Some students may qualify for ATD exemptions.
 Post-baccalaureate students are not required to submit the ATD.
 Visit our 'What is the ATD' page!

 To confirm your intent to enroll at Oregon State University, you must submit the Advance Tuition Deposit (ATD) form along with your $200 deposit payment.
 This allows us to create your student account and make plans for your arrival.
 It is not a fee.
 When you arrive on campus prior to the start of classes, your $200 ATD is applied to your tuition or any account balance you may have.
 Please note: Deposit waivers are available for qualified students.

 Payment of your ATD is required to participate in a START (new student orientation) program, which allows you to register for classes.
 For Winter, Spring and Summer Terms, the ATD is refundable until three weeks before the start of the term.